themanyone/gimp-plugins/README.md

 DEFAULT_VAE = MODELS_PATH + "/vae/ae.safetensors"
 ```

+You can also generate images using AI Edit models.

 ### AI Edit

 Scale images down to 512x512 or lower for testing AI Edit.
 Larger images will take a lot longer.
 Try larger images after it works well.